ian512549/new-nc-flix/README.md

     Add some rental rows we can query later.

-2. Jersey is having a movie night and wishes to rend a film!
-However they are limited by number of factors:
+2. Finally, we have a customer in one of our stores!
+They wish to rent a film but have some requirements:

 -   The film must be age appropriate (classification of U)
 -   The film must be available in Leicester.